Size guide

 You also have the option to purchase our measuring tools.
 They make it easy and reassuring to obtain completely accurate measurements - simply place the foot on the foot gauge and measure from the heel to the longest toe.

-Shoe sizes and age: choose for mini, child, and junior
+shoe sizes and age: choose for mini, child, and junior

 When it comes to online shopping or gift buying, shoe sizes can sometimes feel like a fun and exciting maze.
 Baby shoes must be extra flexible and spacious for rapidly growing feet, which can grow up to 15 mm in six months.
 On the other hand, junior shoes should have a more practical design.